 The answer is yes, so stop trying to diagnose or medicate me.
 I have tried everything on a list of possibilities aside from a medication that could result in Parkinson’s Disease.
 Will power, optimism, stubbornness and dedication is not an issue.
 I have been through 9+ doctors, neurologists, ENTs, 8 of which told me “nothing is wrong with you.”
 I am now working with 1 of 8 in the world renowned dizziness specialist neurologists.
 I have had MRI’s, Cat Scans, brain tests, been through physical therapy to retrain my brain (no, it’s not an inner ear problem, and acupuncture won’t do anything), I was on bed rest for over a year, I have been on 7+ medications all of which have had miserable side effects such as night terrors, insane fatigue, weight loss, panic attacks, uncontrollable shaking, slowed brain processing.
 The restrictions I listed previously are the reasons I am where I am.
 If I did not have these restrictions or live by them, I might still be on bed rest or in and out of the hospital like I was when all of this first happened.
 What I can do now is an accomplishment.
 There was a time where I slept every other hour, was on many prescription drugs to try and sedate the illness, had to be taken care of and fed, bathed by someone, etc...
 Just know that I have probably tried it, and have been trying, if I am not receptive to your diagnosis, it’s probably because you’re the 1000th person to try and diagnose me.
 It’s not necessary.

-This is a chronic illness, its not going away; chronic means for life and has no miracle cure.
+This is a chronic illness, its not going away; chronic means for life and has no miracle cure; it is said to improve around menopause, but every case is so enigmatic that I wont know until I am there.
 The best thing anyone can do for me is try to understand what I am going through and be knowledgable (of the above).

 Thank you for taking the time to read this; I truly appreciate it.
 Hopefully this helps everyone understand what people with spatial disorders and migraine associated vertigo go through or helps someone looking for answers themselves.